-The company continued its operations through its network of branches, which reached 63 branches distributed throughout the Kingdom, with a plan to relocate some branches for better structures and periodic maintenance for all branches.
-The company also strengthened its workforce by attracting experienced employees, bringing the total number of employees to 700.
+The Fund continued its operations through its branch network, which encompasses 63 branches throughout the Kingdom.
+As part of its strategic plan, the Fund relocated some branches to better-structured buildings and performed periodic maintenance on all branches.
+The Fund also fortified its workforce by hiring qualified and experienced personnel, increasing the staff count to 745 employees.

-The company continues to develop and upgrade its programs to keep pace with best practices in the microfinance sector and implement instructions of the Central Bank.
-Additionally, it has embarked on digital initiatives and launched multiple advertising campaigns for its new services and products.
+The Fund is dedicated to continuously developing and upgrading its programs to adhere to the best practices in the microfinance sector.
+This includes full compliance with Central Bank regulations and embracing digital transformation, alongside launching multiple advertising campaigns for new services and products.